 Faculty Contact: Dara Mendez, PhD, MPH

-• Areas of research broadly include: fetal origins of disease; maternal and child health inequities; causes of pregnancy complications and adverse outcomes including spontaneous abortion, stillbirth, preterm birth, low birth weight, intrauterine growth restriction, and preeclampsia; obesity and nutrition among pregnant women; fertility and contraception; breastfeeding; sexually transmitted infections; and maternal substance use.
+- Areas of research broadly include: fetal origins of disease; maternal and child health inequities; reproductive justice; causes of pregnancy complications and adverse outcomes including spontaneous abortion, stillbirth, preterm birth, low birth weight, intrauterine growth restriction, and preeclampsia; obesity and nutrition among pregnant women; fertility and contraception; breastfeeding; sexually transmitted infections; and maternal substance use.
 Major clinical sites for collaboration include UPMC Children’s Hospital of Pittsburgh and Magee-Womens Hospital, the obstetrics, gynecologic, and reproductive sciences specialty hospital associated with the University of Pittsburgh Medical Center.
 Global health research experiences are available through a study of pregnancy being conducted in India.
-Community-partnered research opportunities are available as part of The Pittsburgh Study, supported and coordinated through the University Pittsburgh Department of Pediatrics and broadly designed to determine interventions that help children thrive in Allegheny County.
+Community-partnered research opportunities are available as part of The Pittsburgh Study, supported and coordinated through the University Pittsburgh Department of Pediatrics.
+The EMBRACE (Equity in Maternal and Birthing outcomes and Reproductive HeAlth through Community Engagement) Maternal Health Center of Excellence is also housed and co-led by faculty in the Department of Epidemiology.

 Social Epidemiology and Health Equity